Tabitha's IFComp 2024 Reviews

 The pacing felt a bit rushed, too, especially since the investigating was less about finding clues and more about triggering a supernatural incident that suddenly whisks you back into the past—but that was a very fun and unexpected twist, and I enjoyed seeing the same place in two vastly different time periods.
 Even better, you’re given the chance to change the past and thereby put to rest the ghost who’s been causing the problems in the present day.

-This was a fun little puzzle that allows for experimentation, as you get several attemps before the game moves on.
+This was a fun little puzzle that allows for experimentation, as you get several attempts before the game moves on.
 The reset felt a bit random, though, as there was no in-game explanation for why you were given repeat chances (but only three of them).
 But fortunately it’s easy to continue trying, as the sub-optimal ending conveniently gives you the option to jump back to the beginning of the puzzle.

 Either way, after you fail or succeed, the story suddenly skips ahead an unspecified amount of time in the future (back in the present day), with no transition explaining what happened when you returned to the present, how your friends reacted to your story, etc. I liked the wrap-up at Will’s grave with the vicar, but I would have preferred some closure with the pub owners, too, given that they were the reason the PC got involved in all this.